- Do not refer to a disability or condition unless it is crucial to your subject and relates to the full understanding of your listener or reader.

 Spinal Cord Injury.
 Describes a condition where there has been permanent damage to the spinal cord.
 Quadriplegia describes substantial or total loss of function in all four extremities.
 Paraplegia refers to substantial ot total loss of function in the lower part of the body only.
 Say man with paraplegia, woman who is paralyzed.

 Visually Impaired is the generic term preferred by some individuals to refer to all degrees of vision loss.
-Examples: boy who is blind, girl who is visually impair, man who has low vision.
+Examples: boy who is blind, girl who is visually impaired, man who has low vision.